 Current Focus

-In the summer of 2023, we are launching our newest campaign 'Nurses' Voices—Grassroots to Global' to collaborate with nurses — including students and retirees — to become empowered storytellers engaged to share their stories of healing, resilience, and health advocacy — as thought-leaders across the global public space and to the listening ears of everyone!
-This campaign integrates all of NIGH's previous activities and is a direct outcome of our founding credo the Nightingale Declaration in the six official UN languages — and many more versions, including Hebrew, Tagalog/Filipino, Swedish, Portuguese, Turkish, Korean and Kiswahili as our first Indigenous version.
+In the summer of 2023, we launched our newest campaign 'Nurses' Voices—Grassroots to Global' to collaborate with nurses — including students and retirees.
+This campaign now features our virtual Student Nurses' Voices Speaker Series — broadcast for eight powerful Sessions — to feature nurses as empowered storytellers engaged to share their stories of healing, resilience, and health advocacy — as thought-leaders across the global public space and to the listening ears of everyone!
+This campaign integrates all of NIGH's previous activities and is a direct outcome of our founding credo the Nightingale Declaration in the six official UN languages — and many more versions, including Hebrew, Tagalog/Filipino, Swedish, Portuguese, Turkish, Korean, Armenian and Kiswahili as our first Indigenous version.
 NIGH's support derives from private donations, sponsorships, partnerships and with substantial in-kind and pro-bono contributions and volunteering.
 We are now exploring further support for specific projects from grants and foundations and through upcoming collaborations with schools, universities, multi-media professionals and related stakeholders with similar goals. |

 One of the earliest inspirations for NIGH centred around the iconic Florence Nightingale Stained-Glass Window sited at the National Cathedral in Washington, D.C.
 This is where the first Nightingale Service — commemorating her official designation on the Episcopal Church Calendar — was convened in 2001 with the active participation of NIGH's founders.
 Explore How & Why NIGH Began here >>> |